su2code/su2code.github.io/_docs_v7/Thermochemical-Nonequilibrium.md

 | --- | --- |
 | `NEMO_NAVIER_STOKES` | 7.0.0 |

 Mechanisms of gas-surface interaction are implemented as specific boundary conditions within the SU2-NEMO computational suite.
-The net result of recombination reactions occurring on the surface is a production of chemical species due to catalytic reactions, $\dot{\omega}_s^{cat}$, that must be balanced by the normal diffusive and convective flux at the wall.
+The net result of recombination reactions occurring on the surface is a production of chemical species due to catalytic reactions, $$\dot{\omega}_s^{cat}$$, that must be balanced by the normal diffusive and convective flux at the wall.
 For steady flow and a no-slip boundary, this can be expressed as

 $$
     \mathbf{J}_s  \cdot \mathbf{n}  = \dot{\omega}_s^{cat}.